So, you are interested in learning how to start a blog? Well, you’re in the right place!

 WordPress is open source software, which means it’s free and open for developers to contribute to.
 This is also great for you because it gives you tons of options for plugins (add-ons), themes, and a way to completely customize your blog.

-I’m excited to share this blog platform with you, and I’m going to support you the entire way through creating your blog, customizing your blog, monetizing your blog, to getting your WordPress website to show up on Google.
+I’m excited to share this blog platform with you, and I’m going to support you the entire way through creating your blog, customizing your blog, monetizing your blog, to getting your blog site to show up on Google.

-Special Bonus: I’ve secured you a FREE domain plus 47% off WordPress hosting.
+Special Bonus: I’ve secured you a FREE domain plus 47% off website hosting.